scantist-ossops-m2/askbot-devel/README.md

 Demos and hosting are available at http://askbot.com.

+Branch `master` - released as versions 0.12.x - supports Django 4.2

+Branch `0.11.x` - released as versions 0.11.x - supports Django 3.2/Python 3.7 - 3.10

+Branch `0.10.x` - supports Django 1.8 - the last version series to support Python 2.7

+Branch `0.9.x` supports Django 1.7

+Branch `0.8.x` - transitional version for the upgrade of the database to Django 1.7

 Branch `0.7.x` - is the latest version supporting Django 1.5

-Branch `0.8.x` - transitional version for the upgrade of the database to Django 1.7

-Branch `0.9.x` supports Django 1.7

-Branch `0.10.x` - supports Django 1.8 - the last version series to support Python 2.7

-Branch `master` - released as versions 0.11.x - supports Django 3.2/Python 3.7 - 3.10

 ## Installation